rather-labs/internship-tp4-cross-contracts/README.md

 In this project we develop a cross blockchain communication protocol.
 In this repo we have the blockchain related files.
 Also, we have the contracts.

-# CommunicationContract
+# CommunicationContracts

 ## Overview

-The `CommunicationContract` is a Solidity smart contract designed to facilitate cross-chain and on-chain communication.
-It can handle:
+The `CommunicationContracts` are two Solidity smart contracts designed to facilitate cross-chain and on-chain communication. they can handle:

 - Receiving messages from other contracts on the same chain.
 - Sending messages cross-chain to relayers or external chains.
 - Verifying Merkle proofs for incoming messages from external sources.